dennmuel/custom-packs/README.md

-# Custom card packs for "Cards Against Humanity" / "AllBadCards"
+# Custom card packs for allbad.cards

 ## deck.py
 Helper script to create and edit custom decks.

-See `deck.py --help`.
+For instructions on how to use it run `deck.py --help`.
-See issues for problems & enhancements.

-Create a deck: `deck.py create`

-Edit an existing deck: `deck.py edit [--add --sort --count] /path/to/existing/deck.json`

 ## Schakal Edition
-A handmade, quality over quantity, allround deck carefully crafted by yours truly, Der Schakal.
+A handmade allround deck carefully crafted by yours truly, Der Schakal.
 This deck was designed to both work standalone as well as integrate well with other packs.
 If you're trying any of these packs - try this one.

 ABC pack code: VRRCeJAWJ

+## A Handmaid's Fail
+KeGro's potpourri of allround madness.

+ABC pack code: HWpLb4zCn

 ## Farts With Frank Brutality
 Random collection deck for ideas from friends.